tomjepsoncreative/beta/coaching.md

 ### One-off coaching sessions
 You can book a one-off coaching session with me.
 We'll spend an hour together on Zoom talking about the things that matter to you and find best track for you to take action, now.

-Call duration: 60mins + follow-up notes and action steps
+Call duration: 70mins + follow-up notes
-Cost: £70
+Cost: £75

 ### Coaching plan
 If you want to 'go deep' right away, we can build you an action plan to make the next steps in your career.